emic/XMLPaste/README.md

 XMLPaste
 =========
-XMLPaste is the command line tool to paste XML text of FileMaker clipboard objects.
+XMLPaste is a command line tool to paste XML text of FileMaker clipboard objects.

 Usage